HoGentTIN/linux-training-hogent/modules/mysql/030_mysql_theory.md

 /etc/mysql/mariadb.conf.d/50-server.cnf:27:bind-address            = 127.0.0.1
 ```

-In this case, the setting is in the file `/etc/mysql/mariadb.conf.d/50-server.cnf`.
+In this case, the setting we need is in the file `/etc/mysql/mariadb.conf.d/50-server.cnf`.
 We can change the setting to `0.0.0.0` to make the server listen on all interfaces.
 Alternatively, you could specify the IP address of a specific network interface to only listen on that interface.

 ```console
 student@debian:~$ sudo nano /etc/mysql/mariadb.conf.d/50-server.cnf